-6 Things to See On the Palatine Hill
+Top Things to See On Palatine Hill

 5. Hippodrome Stadium of Domitian

-Pliny the Younger, one of Rome’s historians wrote of a “Hippodromus Palatii” when describing the martyrdom of Saint Sebastian in the Hippodrome of Domitian, but they martyred Sebastian in 286 which was 200 years after Domitian.
+Pliny the Younger, one of Rome’s historians wrote of a “Hippodromus Palatii” when describing the martyrdom of Saint Sebastian in the Hippodrome of Domitian, but they martyred Sebastian in 286, which was 200 years after Domitian.

 4. Hypocaust for Heating

 They won’t look like much, but as you pass by the north-facing end of the Hippodrome (the only way you can walk) you’ll see some ruins on your right.
-This area was likely a heating system that could warm the palace during cooler nights in Rome.
+This area was likely a heating system that could warm the palace on cooler nights in Rome.

 3. Mosaic Palace Floors

+Globalization has taken a lot of the romance out of travel and there are very few surprises today.
+You can order tile from Morocco and tea from China, and it will likely arrive at your house in a few weeks or less.
 In the first century, purple cloth was a rarity and extremely expensive.
-Yellow marble didn’t even exist until the Romans ventured to Numidia (Algeria) and defeated Jugurtha King of Numidia.
+Yellow marble didn’t even exist until the Romans ventured to Numidia (Algeria) and defeated Jugurtha, king of Numidia.
 Prior to that, yellow simply wasn’t a color marble came in.